 The generosity of our supporters enables us to protect vulnerable habitats, ensuring the survival of many threatened species, and improving people’s lives – today and far into a sustainable future.

 If you have decided to leave a gift in your will to WWF - thank you.
 This information may be helpful.

 If you are considering leaving a gift to WWF in your will, please reach out to us to share your intentions so we may update our records.

 We would love the opportunity to thank you personally for an inspiring commitment to nature.
 Katie or Vicky would welcome your call on 04 499 2930 .

 If you have any questions at all, we're more than happy to help.
 You can reach out to our Individual Giving Programme Manager Raj Dasani, in confidence, on 027 271 8112 or email email@example.com

 We also have a bequest brochure with more information about leaving a gift in your will.
-If you would like us to send you a copy of our bequest brochure, please contact Raj whose details are above.
-Alternatively you can download a digital verison of the brochure here.
+Please contact Raj, details above, if you would like us to send you a copy of our bequest brochure.
+Alternatively you can download a digital version of the brochure here.